vals-productions/sqlighter/README.md

 It is actually pretty simple (but using libs is easier) - include java files to Android, include *.h and *.m file to your xCode, make sure everything compiles.
-If something does not work, check doc for more detailed explainations.
+If something does not work, check docs for more detailed explainations.

 #### Sqlighter at Android